systemwii/make/README.md

 All of these are space-separated lists.

 **SRCS**: Folders containing source files to use.

+> [!NOTE]
+> If you put a sub-repo's root here, build/cache folders may fail to be generated because Make detects them (via VPATH) in the sub-repo.
+This can be worked around by changing BUILD/CACHE in either repo or making the folders yourself.

 **SRCEXTS**: Extensions with which to filter the source folders (in the format `.cpp`).
 All files of these extensions will be included.